 After spending eight months in Nepal last year, I came back in April this year.
 Nepal was under four months of complete lockdown in 2020.
 By the time I left in November, the situation seemed to be getting better.
 Businesses were allowed to open, tourists were welcomed once again, and overall there was an atmosphere of life ‘getting back on track.’

 Things were, however, not back on track.
 By the time I reached Nepal this year, the virus was causing devastation back in India.
 Lockdowns were imposed once again by state governments across the country.
-Within two weeks, most of Nepal was also put under lockdown.
+Within two weeks of my arrival, most of Nepal was also put under lockdown.

 After the gradual relaxation of prohibitory orders in Nepal allowing the movement of people after nearly two months, we decided to pay a visit to Begnas lake.
 We planned a short weekend visit and drove there on scooters.
 On our way, we saw corn being harvested and fields being ploughed for rice planting.